glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 is moved.

 The second type is `DeltaEnergyOne` that can efficiently compute the change in energy when a single body is moved.
+One possible function signature is:
-The function signature will look something like: `fn delta_hamiltonian_one(microstate: &Microstate, new_body:
+`fn delta_energy_one(microstate: &Microstate, new_body: &Tagged<Body>) -> f64`
-&Tagged<Body>) -> f64`.
-The `new_body` defines the properties and sites of the
-new body after the trial move and the method computes the change in energy from moving the body with the given tag (ignoring self-interactions).
-TODO: consider whether this fully general approach is fine, or if a more optimized version that only allows changing the body properties would be helpful.
+where `new_body` defines the properties and sites of the new body after the trial move and the method computes the change in energy from moving the body with the given tag (ignoring self-interactions).
+This general scheme allows the evaluation of energy deltas when trial moves mutate sites in the body, and in general add/remove sites.
+Typical trial moves mutate only the body properties.
+However, there is no reason to limit `DeltaEnergyOne` to this subset as the implementation is essentially the same.
+Due to limitations in `Microstate`, changing the number of sites in the body requires removing and then adding it back in, but that is a problem for the `Trial` implementation.

 Two more types compute the energy delta when inserting and removing bodies from the microstate.